dahagamsreeshanth/dahagamsreeshanth/README.md

 ### 🔭 Projects & Highlights

-- 💬 **[WanderLust](#)** — An Airbnb-inspired MERN-style web app for listing and booking travel stays, with authentication, image uploads, and deployment on Render.
+- 💬 **[WanderLust](#)** — A full-stack web application for listing and booking travel stays, with authentication, image uploads, and deployment on Render.
 - 📈 **[StockNex](#)** — A full-stack stock trading dashboard built with React, Node.js, Express and MongoDB for tracking holdings, positions, and portfolio data.
 - 🌫️ **[AirWise](#)** — An air-quality monitoring and recommendation web app that shows pollution data on a responsive dashboard and gives health recommendations.